-F.lux don’t have any solution for PWM flicker and this is one of the reasons why Iris is much better.
-Iris has automatic brightness reduction without flicker based on time or location in combination with blue light reduction.
+F.lux doesn’t include a solution for PWM flicker and this is one of the reasons why Iris is much better.
+Iris has an automatic brightness reduction without flicker based on time or location in combination with a blue light reduction.

 Screen brightness should match the room lighting and the monitor should not look like a light source in the room.
 Otherwise, our eye starts to move like this

-This is bigger amplitude to show the effect of course but the idea is simple.
+This is a bigger amplitude to show the effect of course but the idea is simple.

 Both ways are not part of f.lux and are part of Iris.
 Camera detection is disabled by default because it’s creepy some software to use your camera, but you can enable it from the AI page of Iris.

-One of the most underestimate things for eye health is to take regular breaks and look at distant objects.
+One of the most underestimated things for eye health is to take regular breaks and look at distant objects.

-F.lux don’t have any solution for this while Iris has several different timer modes based on strictness and customizable timing.
+F.lux doesn’t include a solution for this while Iris has several different timer modes based on strictness and customizable timing.